 FIRE SERVICE BACKGROUND.
-Since 1976, I’ve also been a volunteer EMT and firefighter/fire officer, in Connecticut, Maryland, and Iowa.
-I’m currently Assistant Chief in charge of training for the Nevada (IA) Community Fire Department.
-And, over the years, I have been an adjunct instructor/course developer for several state fire training programs, including the Connecticut State Fire School, University of Missouri Fire & Rescue Training Institute, Iowa Fire Service Training Bureau, and Maryland Fire & Rescue Institute.
+Since 1976, I’ve also been a volunteer EMT and firefighter/fire officer in Connecticut, Maryland, and Iowa.
+I’m currently Assistant Chief, Fire Operations and Training, for the Nevada (IA) Community Fire Department.
+Over the years, I have been an adjunct instructor/course developer for several state fire training programs, including the Connecticut State Fire School, University of Missouri Fire & Rescue Training Institute, Iowa Fire Service Training Bureau, and Maryland Fire & Rescue Institute.

-From 1981 to 2000, I was a course developer and field instructor for the National Fire Academy (NFA), Emmitsburg, MD.
-In that capacity, I was the lead developer and instructor for a course entitled “Fire-Safe Building Design,” intended for architects and designers and served on the development and instructional teams for NFA’s “Building Construction for Fire Suppression Forces” and several of its firefighter safety courses.
+Starting in 1981, I was a part-time course developer and field instructor for the National Fire Academy (NFA), Emmitsburg, MD.
+In that capacity, I was the lead developer and instructor for a course entitled “Fire-Safe Building Design,” intended for architects and designers, and served on the development and instructional teams for NFA’s multi-part “Building Construction for Fire Suppression Forces” course series and several of its firefighter safety courses.

 My “hobby”– the volunteer fire service– has been a tremendous source of insight and inspiration for my academic interest.
 And, conversely, my experiences in design and design education have provided me with a unique perspective on the responsibilities and operations of the fire service.